atet/raspberrypi/README.md

 ### 3.1.
 Determining the IP address of your headless Raspberry Pi

 * Press the Windows key and search for "command" and open **Command Prompt**
-* In Command Prompt, execute "`ping -f raspberrypi.local`", this will give you the IP address that the Pi connected as:
+* In Command Prompt, execute "`ping -f raspberrypi.local`"
    * This operation will not work in WSL Bash, only Windows Command Prompt
-   * If the above fails or you are not using Windows, see: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)
+* This will give you the **IP address** that the Pi connected as (write this down):

 [![.img/step031a.png](.img/step031a.png)](#nolink)

+* If this method to get the IP address fails or you are not using Windows, see: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)

 ### 3.2.
 Remote connection to Raspberry Pi